superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 ## Generation

 We're now very close to being able to field queries and retrieve answers!
 We've set up everything we need to query our LLM _at scale_.
-Instead of simply querying the model for a response, we want to first inform the query with our data, by **retrieving relevant context from our vector database and then adding it to the query**.
+But before querying the model for a response, we want to first inform the query with our data, by **retrieving relevant context from our vector database and then adding it to the query**.

 To do this, we use a simplified version of the generate.py script provided in Ray's [LLM repository](https://github.com/ray-project/llm-applications/blob/main/rag/generate.py).
 This simplified version is adapted to our code and leaves out a bunch of advanced retrieval techniques, such as reranking and hybrid search.
 We use gpt-3.5-turbo as our LLM and query it via the OpenAI API.